 Save Money.
 If you don't have a college savings plan, start one now.
 Classes and Tests.
-Encourage your child to take challenging courses, especially in the core subjects (math, English, science, and social studies). happening in the classrooms and what is happening outside of the classroom with your child. ☐ Encourage your child to see the guidance counselor to plan for high so and college.
+Encourage your child to take challenging courses, especially in the core subjects (math, English, science, and social studies).
+Know What Is Happening at School.
+Know what is happening in the classrooms and what is happening outside of the classroom with your child.
+Encourage your child to see the guidance counselor to plan for high school and college.
 Help your child stay focused on school work.
 College may seem a long way away, but it will be here before you know it.
 Be active in your children's school.
 Join the PTA, attend open houses, and volunteer to help make your school better.
 TE Encourage your child to participate in music, art, clubs, and athletics programs and to pursue leadership positions.
 Colleges look for well-rounded students who understand teamwork with some initiative.
-F : 71 : 7 : 7 1 11 2